 Children in Key Stage 1 and Key Stage 2 are taught mathematics in line with the National Curriculum (2014).
 We provide a curriculum that offers opportunities for children to reason mathematically and solve problems.
 In Key Stage 1, the principal focus of mathematics teaching is ensuring that children are confident and secure in mental fluency with whole numbers, counting and place value.
 The main focus in Lower Key Stage 2 is to develop the children’s fluency with whole numbers and the four operations, number facts including multiplication facts and the concept of place value.
 When children reach Upper Key Stage 2, teaching focuses upon extending children’s understanding of the number system and place value to include larger numbers.
 This then helps to develop the children’s skills in multiplication, division, fractions, decimals, percentages and ratio.
 Teaching also focuses on the four operations of number and developing efficient written methods.

 Each morning, children in Key Stage 2 are taught a basic skills session aimed at raising attainment in both English and Mathematics.
 These sessions focus on mathematics, spelling, reading, punctuation, grammar and handwriting.

 Science is taught throughout the school using objectives from the National Curriculum (2014).
 The focus of science lessons is based on scientific enquiry, life processes and living things, materials and their properties and physical processes.
 Where possible, science is taught in conjunction with our topic focus.

-Our Topic lessons are cross-curricular and consist of Computing, History, Geography, Art, Design Technology, Music and PSHE.
-Wherever possible, Science is taught in conjunction with topic lessons.
-During Topic lessons, speaking & listening, reading, writing and mathematics opportunities are incorporated to consolidate key skills in a purposeful environment.
+Our topics are cross-curricular and consist of computing, history, geography, art, design technology, music and PSHE.
+Wherever possible, science is taught in conjunction with topics.
+During all curriculum lessons, speaking & listening, reading, writing and mathematics opportunities are incorporated to consolidate key skills in a purposeful environment.

 Religious Education (RE)